 Ways to boost your savings

-Don’t be afraid to start small, though.
-Even if you can’t set aside even 10 percent of your income each month, building the habit is important.
+- Start small, if necessary: Even if you can’t set aside 10 percent of your income each month, building a consistent savings habit is important.
 “Small actions make saving achievable, and they add up over time,” Davis says.

 - Consider where you are investing your money: “The key to a successful savings strategy lies in constant progress,” Mahoney says.
 “Each new year should trigger a 1 percent to 2 percent increase in savings.”

-He also points out that every time you change jobs, receive a salary increase or get a bonus, you should increase your savings.
+- Update savings after a major life event: Every time you change jobs, receive a salary increase or get a bonus, you should increase your savings.
 Mahoney recommends that savers set aside 50 percent of any “new” money in the form of a windfall like a bonus or tax refund for savings, either by putting it away for retirement or by putting it into emergency savings — or doing both.
 “If a child starting school reduces or eliminates child care payments, put some percentage of those newly available funds toward long-term savings,” Mahoney says.